-Finger length could provide a clue to a person’s sexuality, a study has suggested.
+Finger length could give clue to sexuality, study suggests

 The Essex University study looked at sets of identical twins where one of each set was straight and found that on average the homosexual twin had a greater difference between the length of their index and ring finger.

 Previous research indicated that exposure to the male hormone testosterone in the womb could be linked to differences in finger length.

 Women’s index and ring fingers are typically of similar length while in men there is a greater difference.

 Both men and women are exposed to the “male” hormone testosterone in the womb.

 The study observed that in 18 sets of female twins, the lesbian twin had more “male-typical” hands than her straight sister.

 In 14 sets of male twins the gay twin had slightly more “male-typical” hands than their straight brother but the difference between the two was not viewed as significant.